 Students will have the option to choose courses from disciplinary/interdisciplinary minors and skill-based courses.
-Students have to earn a minimum of 32 Credits in Minor Courses.
+Students have to earn a minimum of 22 credits for three years and 30 Credits for four years programme in Minor Courses.

 4.2.3.
 Multidisciplinary Courses (MDC)